 All the doctors at this practice have satisfied the training requirements of the Royal Collage of General Practitioners and the Vocational Register of General Practice.
 This means a commitment to continuing medical education.
-The practice participates in teaching GP registrars, PGPPP RMOs, Medical Students from the Rural Clinical School, John Flynn Scholars and Nursing Students.
+The practice participates in teaching GP registrars, PGPPP RMOs, Medical Students from the Rural Clinical School and University of Queensland, John Flynn Scholars and Nursing Students.

 Currently the practice has two 4th years medical students, one PGPPP RMO rotating from North West Regional Hospital and waiting for allocation of a full time GP registrar.
 Other students and scholars visit the practice on a regular basis as scheduled.

 • General Practice Training Tasmania (GPTT)

 • Rural Clinical school (RCS)